eth-protocol-fellows/cohort-five/projects/2D-eODS.md

     delegators_balances: List[Gwei, DELEGATOR_REGISTRY_LIMIT]# new in eODS
     ```

-    The validators balances is conssidered as `operator stake`
+    The validators balances is considered as `operator stake`

-    The ammount of the principal each Delegator provided (delegators balances) is conssidered as `delegator stake`, that is added under the Operator's domain.
+    The amount of the principal each Delegator provided (delegators balances) is considered as `delegator stake`, that is added under the Operator's domain.

-     - The state initiation routine will have to be adapted to accomodate delegations.
+     - The state initiation routine will have to be adapted to accommodate delegations.

 * Enable Delegator triggerable exits (0x01 credentials).

     Allow `0x01` Delegator initiated withdrawals.
-    Delegator pubkey will be provided in-protocol by the querried delegation contract provided by Operator, and Operator signs over the `DOMAIN_DEPOSIT` with it's private key.
+    Delegator pubkey will be provided in-protocol by the queried delegation contract provided by Operator, and Operator signs over the `DOMAIN_DEPOSIT` with it's private key.

 ### eODS subfeature 2